 I met the guy through an acquaintance.
 I knew him just enough about him to feel relatively sure that he wasn’t going to kill me and dump my body in a lake.
 I say “the guy” because I don’t remember his name…Jason maybe?
 I’m not sure.
 I was sober, so I assume that I must’ve blocked it out.
 In fact, I’m fairly certain I did – not because anything terrible happened, but because, even at the time, I knew I was making a subtle but serious mistake.
 It was the start of a pattern that would do me no favors.
 But more on that in a second.
 For now, let’s stay with “the guy”….

 In the end, his name doesn’t matter because it wasn’t about him.
 It was about me and the fact that I was approaching twenty and the only virgin left in the city (not really but it felt like it).
 So, there we were in the back of his mom’s minivan in a mall parking lot.
-The foreplay was minimal and consisted mostly of my sucking his cock.
+The foreplay was minimal and consisted mostly of my going down on him briefly while he held my head.
 After that, we moved to the back seat where I gave it up to the age old rhythm of my head whacking against his baby brother’s car seat.